Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - May require a higher credit score and annual income.

-- Some products are charge cards, so you must pay off your entire balance each month.
+- Some products require you pay off your entire balance each month.

 - No card with rotating cashback categories.